2i2c-org/team-compass/projects/managed-hubs/incidents.md

     the `reports/` directory.
 This make sure our incidents are all *public*, so others can learn from them as well.
 Given review is already completed in the pagerduty interface, you don't need to wait for review to add the report here.
+11. Email a link to the incident report to the community representative, ideally via the Freshdesk ticket used to communicate with them during the incident itself.